casey/degenerate/README.md

 Degenerate is a generative image language.

-Below is a sample image made with degenerate:
+This is a Degenerate program:

 ```
 rotate-color:g:0.05 circle scale:0.5 wrap